-The living room floor may be covered in plush carpet, with ceramic tile in the kitchen, natural stone tile flooring in the kitchen, while other areas have sturdy wood that has stood the test of time.
+The living room floor may be covered in plush carpet, with ceramic tile in the kitchen, natural stone tile flooring in the bath, while other areas have sturdy wood that has stood the test of time.

 No matter what the flooring is made of, it lives the life of your family up close and personal.
 From babies crawling, kids playing, and pets racing around to friends and family enjoying festivities, flooring can take quite a beating.

 When considering a flooring design update for your home, the numerous options can be overwhelming.
 Do you go with a standard carpet or an adventurous new tile?

 Not to worry, we’ve profiled five of the top flooring trends and ideas to help you along the way.

 With original wood floors, there is frequent variation in the wood due to the individual nature of trees.
 As people began to stain and mimic woods, however, the ideal became to have uniform color and appearance in the planks.

 Moving away from this style and back towards a more organic look, color variations in flooring design is now in demand.

 Whether you prefer dark or light-colored wood flooring, a mixed floor color and pattern can be customized to your tastes.
 Even the presence of wood grains can intensify the variation by becoming darker than the surrounding areas when stained.

 Floor tile options are even more diverse and numerous.
 Tiles can be found in virtually any color imaginable, and the patterns are nearly infinite as well.

 Tile can mimic the look of other materials like solid hardwood or concrete floors, and therefore add unexpected colors to looks that would otherwise be inaccessible or less durable.

 Tile also comes with variable width and length, adding an extra element of interest to the flooring design.
 Porcelain tile is especially durable and easy to care for as well.